alexdelprete/HA-NeoPool-MQTT/README.md

 <img src="https://github.com/alexdelprete/HA-NeoPool-MQTT/blob/main/.media/responsive1.png" alt="Responsive1" width="200"/> <img src="https://github.com/alexdelprete/HA-NeoPool-MQTT/blob/main/.media/responsive2.png" alt="Responsive2" width="200"/> <img src="https://github.com/alexdelprete/HA-NeoPool-MQTT/blob/main/.media/responsive3.png" alt="Responsive3" width="200"/> <img src="https://github.com/alexdelprete/HA-NeoPool-MQTT/blob/main/.media/responsive4.png" alt="Responsive4" width="200"/>

-Since the native Tasmota integration does only t default entities to HA ([switches, selects, numbers, etc.](https://tasmota.github.io/docs/Home-Assistant/#supported-ies)), I opened a [discussion](https://github.com/arendst/Tasmota/discussions/19811) on Tasmota's repo with NeoPool dev, and decided for now to integrate all possible entities using purely HA's MQTT integration entities.
+Since the native Tasmota integration only supports standard entities to HA ([switches, selects, numbers, etc.](https://tasmota.github.io/docs/Home-Assistant/#supported-ies)), I opened a [discussion](https://github.com/arendst/Tasmota/discussions/19811) on Tasmota's repo with NeoPool dev, and decided for now to integrate all possible entities using purely HA's MQTT integration entities.

-All the NeoPool entities will be created through the provided package via HA's native MQTT entities (Note: It does not created a new device, it creates entities only).
+All NeoPool entities are created by the provided package `ha_neopool_mqtt_package.yaml` via the native MQTT entities of HA (Note: It does not created a new device, it creates entities only).

-This integration needs at minimum Tasmota `v13.3.0`.
+This integration needs at minimum [Tasmota](https://tasmota.github.io/docs/) `v13.3.0` with the [NeoPool driver](https://tasmota.github.io/docs/NeoPool/).

-Since the NeoPool driver is not contained in precompiled binaries, you need to compile your own build or use one of the precompiled binary from the `firmware` folder.
+Since the NeoPool driver is not contained in Tasmota precompiled binaries, you need to compile your own build or use one of the precompiled binary from the [firmware](https://github.com/alexdelprete/HA-NeoPool-MQTT/tree/main/firmware) folder.
+If you initial flash your ESP with one of the precompiled binaries, you can skip the points "_Custom pre-configured Tasmota build_" and "_Configuration steps 1._" below.

 For flashing ESP32/ESP8266 I highly recommend using [ESP_Flasher](https://github.com/Jason2866/ESP_Flasher) by @Jason2866, in v2.0.1 he kindly implemented by [my request](https://github.com/Jason2866/ESP_Flasher/issues/29) support for ESP32 high-speed baud rates (1.5Mb/s) for very quick and reliable flashing and he also added support for factory images.

 ## Custom pre-configured Tasmota build

+NOTE for beginners: If you have no idea about how to custom compile Tasmota, you can use the precompiled files in the [firmware](https://github.com/alexdelprete/HA-NeoPool-MQTT/tree/main/firmware) folder.

 When you custom compile your version, make sure to choose the dev branch and verify after flashing that version is at least `v13.2.0.2`.
 I will update notes to specify the stable min. version once known.
 When you custom compile your build, you'll need to use the `user_config_override.h` provided in the `compiler` folder of this repository; this will automatically enable NeoPool and also configure all settings automatically without requiring to manually follow the manual steps of next section.

-NOTE for beginners: if you have no idea about how to custom compile Tasmota, you can use the precompiled files in the `firmware` folder of the repository.

 The only thing you'll have to check is if the activated template is correct, you do this from Tasmota console executing command `Module`:
 ```console